AdityaNautiyal908/Java-script/Loops and String/Readme.md

 <hr>

 # Template Literals in JS
-> A way to have embedded expressions in strings
+> A way to have embedded expressions in strings <br>
 > `this is a template literal`

 ## String Interpolation
-> To create strings by doing substitution of placeholders `stringtext${expression}stringtext`
+> To create strings by doing substitution of placeholders <br>
+`stringtext${expression}stringtext`